A Flurry of Explanations: Presenting Your Case to A Homeopath

 “Position”, what do I mean by this?
 Position can be an important clue.
 What if your patient is all bent over double?
 Go to Generals: doubling up of the body–Mag-phos. and Colocynth are the main remedies.
 Is there anything note-worthy about your patient’s position?

 7. Concomitants.
 What’s so important about these?
-These are the symptoms that are along for the ride that make no sense, in that they have nothing to do with the complaint; and in the homeopathic understanding, that’s what makes them so important–they are PECULIAR!
+These are the symptoms that are associated with the complaint, along for the ride, so to speak–they are often PECULIAR!
 The concomitants can be the deciding factor in your remedy choice.
 Consider this:

 Headache with nausea and vomiting–Ipecac